The vaccine is very safe.

 It was tested on more than 20,000 females in 33 countries and 4000 males in 18 countries before it was approved for use.
 It is approved for females aged 9 to 45 years and males 9 to 26 years.

-Over 187 million doses of the vaccine have now been safely given to people all over the world, in over 130 countries.
+Over 205 million doses of the Gardasil vaccine have been distributed worldwide as of 31 December 2015.
 The vaccine's safety is still (and will always be) closely monitored by scientific organisations around the world including the World Health Organization.

 Some people might have mild side effects when they get the vaccine, such as pain, redness and/or swelling at the site of injection.